-Natural Remedies for Heartburn: Do They Really Work?
+Remedies for Occasional Heartburn: Do They Really Work?

-Baking soda, chewing gum, ginger root—if you often experience heartburn, chances are you’ve tried it all.
-As tempting as it is to dive headfirst into the latest and most-promising home remedy as soon as that burning feeling comes on, not all heartburn remedies are created equal.
-Below, we investigate some popular natural remedies for heartburn to find out if they really work.
+Baking soda, chewing gum, ginger root—if you occasionally experience heartburn, chances are you’ve tried it all.
+As tempting as it is to dive headfirst into the latest and most promising home remedy as soon as that burning feeling comes on, not all heartburn remedies are created equal.
+Below, we investigate some popular remedies for occasional heartburn to find out if they really work.

 You might already have this aromatic root in your pantry if you’re planning on making a curry or gingersnap cookies.
-The ginger plant is part of a family of flowering plants called Zingiberaceae, of which popular herbs turmeric and cardamom are also part.
-The ginger plant’s underground stem—which is called a “rhizome”—is the part of this plant that’s used in cooking and traditional medicine.
-Ginger root is widely touted as a remedy for digestive issues including stomachaches, diarrhea, and nausea, and is available fresh or dried.
+The ginger you eat is the root of the Zingiber officinale.1 Ginger root is widely touted as a remedy for occasional digestive upset, including stomachaches, diarrhea, and nausea, and is available fresh or dried.
 Ginger dietary supplements can also be found in tablet, capsule, liquid extract, and tea form.

 Apple Cider Vinegar

-But does it work?
+But does apple cider vinegar work to counteract occasional heartburn?
 There is no conclusive evidence.
-The idea behind taking apple cider vinegar for heartburn is that stomach acidity controls the lower esophageal sphincter and that if the stomach has not produced enough acid, muscles around the sphincter will relax and let more gastric acid pass through.
-Consuming vinegar, therefore, is an attempt support the stomach’s acidity levels and prevent this from happening.
-However, this process relies on more factors than stomach acidity2 and there is no evidence in published medical studies that apple cider vinegar is an effective remedy for heartburn.2 Until we know more, relying on apple cider vinegar to remedy your heartburn is not a good idea.
+The idea behind taking apple cider vinegar for occasional heartburn is that stomach acidity controls the lower esophageal sphincter: if the stomach has not produced enough acid, muscles around the sphincter will relax and let more gastric acid pass through.
+Therefore, consuming vinegar is an attempt to support the stomach’s acidity levels and prevent this from happening.
+However, this process relies on more factors than stomach acidity2 and there is no evidence in published medical studies that apple cider vinegar is an effective remedy for heartburn.2

 Torso Elevation

-Experiencing heartburn is always less than fun but feeling that burning sensation right as you’re about to fall asleep is definitely up there on our list of “least favorite times to get heartburn.”
-One home remedy that people have tried for nighttime heartburn relief is elevating the head of the bed or using a torso wedge so that the body is elevated from the waist up.
+Experiencing heartburn right as you’re about to fall asleep is definitely up there on our list of “least favorite times to get heartburn.”
+One home remedy that people have tried for occasional nighttime heartburn relief is elevating the head of their bed, or using a torso wedge so that the body is elevated from the waist up.

 Is this home improvement project for your bedroom worth it?
 Yes!
 Torso elevation is an effective remedy for heartburn.
-By raising your torso so that it’s angled downwards, pressure on your lower esophageal sphincter is eased, which can help relieve the heartburn you experience while laying down at night.3 If you share a bed with someone, or don’t want to go through the trouble of elevating your entire mattress, wedge-shaped cushions can be purchased from medical supply companies and work just as well to elevate and tilt your torso.
+By raising your torso so that it’s angled downwards, pressure on your lower esophageal sphincter is eased, which can help relieve the heartburn you experience while laying down at night.3 If you share a bed with someone, or don’t want to go through the trouble of elevating your entire mattress, wedge-shaped cushions work just as well to elevate and tilt your torso.

 However, don’t try to achieve the same effect by propping your head up with pillows and cushions, as this can actually make your acid reflux worse.3 Leave it to the medical professionals and consult your doctor if you’re unsure how to effectively use a bed wedge.